Esri/storymap-journal/README.md

 [Details on Story Maps website](http://storymapsdev.arcgis.com/en/app-list/map-journal/) |
 [User Download (source code not included)](http://links.esri.com/storymaps/map_tour_template_zip)

-**Latest release is version 1.0.0**, if you want to be informed of new releases, we recommend you to watch these repository.
+**Latest release is version 1.0.0**, if you want to be informed of new releases, we recommend you to watch this repository.
 See the [release page](https://github.com/Esri/map-journal-storytelling-template-js/releases) for release notes.

 Readme content:
  * [Introduction](#introduction)